Submitting Data to EPA

 - PRAWN Notification Data Access Database Quick Reference (PDF) (1 pg, 18 K) Provides steps to install the Notification Data Access Database (next item).

-- PRAWN Notification Data Access Database v23 (zip)(1 pg, 450 K) A state can choose to use this database to store all required beach advisory and closing data fields and generate an XML file for data submission to PRAWN (Performance Criterion 8).
-The changes in the database (also reflected in the User Guide) include adding the ability to import an XML file created by the Verification Tool (vT) .
-If you already have data in an existing copy of the previous version of this database, you can send it to Notification Data Support and they can make the update so you don’t have to transfer all the information.
+- PRAWN Notification Data Access Database v23 (zip)(1 pg, 445 K) A state can choose to use this database to store all required beach advisory and closing data fields and generate an XML file for data submission to PRAWN (Performance Criterion 8).
+The changes in the database (also reflected in the User Guide) include adding the ability to import an XML file created by the Verification Tool (vT), see Appendix L. If you already have data in an existing copy of the previous version of this database, you can contact Notification Data Support and they can help you make the transfer of your existing data using the same import capability.
 Jurisdictions not using the EPA-provided Notification Access Database need to review their data structure against the revised schema (number 4., below).

 - PRAWN Beach Notification Data Schema and Development Documents v2.4 Exit Contains all required beach advisory and closing data fields to be reported to PRAWN.
 (Particularly for States not using the above Access DB for notification data.)
 For a description of changes please see the Schema Change Log.